Brand Names: Epzicom

 - Group 3 - nausea, vomiting, diarrhea, stomach pain;

-- Group 4 - general tiredness, body aches;
+- Group 4 - general ill feeling, extreme tiredness, body aches;

 - Group 5 - shortness of breath, cough, sore throat.

-- stomach pain, low fever, lost appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);
+- swelling around your midsection, right-sided upper stomach pain, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about abacavir and lamivudine (Epzicom)?